Dungeon!: Later editions

 Rules containing new monsters and character classes were published in 1976.
 Revised editions of Dungeon! were published in 1980, 1981, 1989 and 1992.
 The original game had the versatility of a playing surface that could roll as well as fold and the advantage that the small monster and treasure cards could be easily laid out within the rooms depicted on the board.
 The constant throughout all the editions of Dungeon! was a quick simplified essence of the more complex Dungeons & Dragons environment.

 Later editions also included rules for additional classes, each with unique advantages or rules and requiring different amounts of treasure to win the game.

 Editions were also published in other countries including versions by Altenburger und Stralsunder Spielkarten-Fabriken playing card company in Germany and Jedko Games in Australia.
 The Jedko Games version closely resembled the original US edition but with a light cardboard map playing board instead of the cloth-vinyl one.

 Wizards of the Coast editions

 The 2012 Edition of Dungeon! was released by Wizards of the Coast on October 16, 2012 under the Dungeons & Dragons brand.
 The game board and basic rules were returned to the original rule set.
 The new game features a change in the classes of the heroes.
 The heroes are Rogue, Cleric, Fighter, and Wizard.

 The 2014 Edition ("Fifth Edition") of Dungeon! was released by Wizards of the Coast on June 24, 2014.
 The rules are unchanged from previous editions, but all of the art has been re-done in a more cartoony style.

-Computer version
+Video game

-In 1982, the game was adapted as Dungeon! for the Apple II.

-The Apple II version of Dungeon! was well received, gaining a Certificate of Merit in the category of "1984 Best Multi-Player Video Game/Computer Game" at the 5th annual Arkie Awards.
+In 1982, an adaptation was released as Dungeon! for the Apple II.
+The Dungeon! computer game received a Certificate of Merit in the category of "1984 Best Multi-Player Video Game/Computer Game" at the 5th annual Arkie Awards.